bluescan/bip39tools/README.md

   For a normal amount of output (default).
 * ***dice2bip39 -v***
   For more detailed information including binary prints of the entropy and hash.

+## The Bip39 and Dictionary API
+The API is completely stateless.
+Call any function in any order and it will work assuming the input is well-formed.

+The Bip39::Dictionary namespace supports all 10 current lanugages.
+It has functions for listing candidate words given a partial prefix of the full word, extracting the 11 bits of a word, determining the full unique word from a prefix, getting the full word from the 11 entropy bits, etc.
+Look in Src/Bip39/Dictionary/Dictionary.h

+The Bip39 namespace has everything else needed.
+It supports all BIP-0039 phrase sizes, can extract the entropy bits, or the ENT+CS bits, create the full ENT+CS bits from supplied entropy (by performing the SHA hash), validate a seed phrase, and can deal with phrase input and output in all supported lanugages.
+Look in Src/Bip39/Bip39.h